zasadnyy-inc/v-zasadnyy-com/app/_posts/2012-11-04-abs-maven-eclipse-integration.markdown

 ![image]({{site.baseurl}}/img/posts/abs-maven-eclipse-integration/eclipse-project-3.png)

-Now all errors form eclipse markers view should disappear and we can run our project.
-Select `my-android-project` and run it as android application...but you'll get:
+Now all errors from Eclipse markers view should disappear, and we can run our project.
+Select `my-android-project` and run it as Android application... but you'll get:

 ![image]({{site.baseurl}}/img/posts/abs-maven-eclipse-integration/eclipse-project-3-error.png)

-In console view you'll find error like this one:
+In console view, you'll find an error like this one:

 ```shell
 [2012-11-04 14:22:26 - my-android-project] Conversion to Dalvik format failed with error 1